hobbeshunter/Magnetometer_Calibration/README.md

 ## Jupyter notebook

 Simply run `jupyter notebook` int his folder to start jupyter.
 Then open the mag_calibration notebook.
-There you all informations needed.
+There you find all informations needed.

 ## C++ implementation